-October 2020 is Around The Corner, Make Sure Your Business is Prepared For New Mandates.
+October 2020 is Coming Up, Prepare Your Business For New Mandates.

 Payment Securities are at the forefront of business needs.
 Banks are constantly updating and improving their technologies to keep their customers safe and reduce liability.
 EMV chips were mandated in the U.S. nearly 4-years ago for in-store purchases.
 Businesses had to adapt to this "new" form of payment or accept full-responsibility if a customer's information were to be stolen.
 Citgo and Landmark/Exxon are some of the more recent gas stations to come out and commit to improving their systems.
 Each company combined owns over 500 gas stations all requiring new systems to avoid liability issues with payment security standards council and protect their customers from types of fraud.
 Other businesses are executing their plans to comply with mandates, and we want to make sure that you are following through with your plan as well.